mevdschee/php-crud-api/README.md

 }
 ```

-And then you may register your custom controller in the config object like this:
+And then you may register your custom controller class in the config object like this:

 ```
 $config = new Config([